jaeyonglee3/jaeyonglee3/README.md

 ## 🌱 About me
 - Studying Computer Science at the University of Toronto
-- Currently working on some cool projects at the Intelligent Adaptive Interventions Lab @ UofT
+- Currently working on education interventions and adaptive experimentation software at the Intelligent Adaptive Interventions Lab @ UofT
 - Interested in all aspects of software development and CS!
 From full-stack development to ML/AI and HCI

 ## 📬 Reach out to me!